-- tocdepth can be given as a file-wide metadata entry, and specifies the maximum depth of a TOC of this file. - The new config value default\role can be used to select the default role for all documents. - Sphinx now interprets field lists with fields like :param foo: in description units. - The new staticmethod directive can be used to mark methods as static methods. - HTML output: - The "previous" and "next" links have a more logical structure, so that by following "next" links you can traverse the entire TOC tree. - The new event html-page-context can be used to include custom values into the context used when rendering an HTML template. - Document metadata is now in the default template context, under the name metadata. - The new config value <a href="https://https: - The new config value html\use\index can be used to switch index generation in HTML documents off. - The new config value html\split\index can be used to create separate index pages for each letter, to be used when the complete index is too large for one page. - The new config value <a href="https://https: - The new config value html\show\sphinx can be used to control whether a link to Sphinx is added to the HTML footer. - The new config value html\file\suffix can be used to set the HTML file suffix to e.g. .xhtml. - The directories in the html\static\path can now contain subdirectories. - The module index now isn't collapsed if the number of submodules is larger than the number of toplevel modules.
+- tocdepth can be given as a file-wide metadata entry, and specifies the maximum depth of a TOC of this file. - The new config value default_role can be used to select the default role for all documents. - Sphinx now interprets field lists with fields like :param foo: in description units. - The new staticmethod directive can be used to mark methods as static methods. - HTML output: - The "previous" and "next" links have a more logical structure, so that by following "next" links you can traverse the entire TOC tree. - The new event html-page-context can be used to include custom values into the context used when rendering an HTML template. - Document metadata is now in the default template context, under the name metadata.

-- The image directive now supports specifying the extension as .\, which makes the builder select the one that matches best.
-Thanks to Sebastian Wiesner. - The new config value exclude\trees can be used to exclude whole subtrees from the search for source files. - Defaults for configuration values can now be callables, which allows dynamic defaults. - The new TextBuilder creates plain-text output. - Python 3-style signatures, giving a return annotation via ->, are now supported. - Extensions: - The autodoc extension now offers a much more flexible way to manipulate docstrings before including them into the output, via the new autodoc-process-docstring event. - The autodoc extension accepts signatures for functions, methods and classes now that override the signature got via introspection from Python code. - The autodoc extension now offers a show-inheritance option for autoclass that inserts a list of bases after the signature. - The autodoc directives now support the noindex flag option.
+- The new config value html_favicon can be used to set a favicon for the HTML output.
+Thanks to Sebastian Wiesner. - The new config value html_use_index can be used to switch index generation in HTML documents off. - The new config value html_split_index can be used to create separate index pages for each letter, to be used when the complete index is too large for one page. - The new config value html_short_title can be used to set a shorter title for the documentation which is then used in the navigation bar. - The new config value html_show_sphinx can be used to control whether a link to Sphinx is added to the HTML footer. - The new config value html_file_suffix can be used to set the HTML file suffix to e.g. .xhtml. - The directories in the html_static_path can now contain subdirectories. - The module index now isn't collapsed if the number of submodules is larger than the number of toplevel modules. - The image directive now supports specifying the extension as . , which makes the builder select the one that matches best.
+Thanks to Sebastian Wiesner. - The new config value exclude_trees can be used to exclude whole subtrees from the search for source files. - Defaults for configuration values can now be callables, which allows dynamic defaults. - The new TextBuilder creates plain-text output. - Python 3-style signatures, giving a return annotation via ->, are now supported. - Extensions: - The autodoc extension now offers a much more flexible way to manipulate docstrings before including them into the output, via the new autodoc-process-docstring event. - The autodoc extension accepts signatures for functions, methods and classes now that override the signature got via introspection from Python code. - The autodoc extension now offers a show-inheritance option for autoclass that inserts a list of bases after the signature. - The autodoc directives now support the noindex flag option.